EcsRx/SystemsRx/README.md

 [![Nuget Version][nuget-image]][nuget-url]
 [![Join Discord Chat][discord-image]][discord-url]

-> This originally was a core part of [EcsRx](https://github.com/EcsRx/ecsrx) however now lives as it's own repo
+> This originally was a core part of [EcsRx](https://github.com/EcsRx/ecsrx) however now lives as it's own repo, but EcsRx is built on top of this.

 ## Features